davidomarf/ginpar/README.md

     /* ## */
     ```
     **Note that the `/* ## */` are the important thing to add!**

-1. Run `python build.py`.
+1. Build your static site
+  `ginpar`.
-1. Enjoy your website created at `public/`.
+1. Enjoy your site created at `public/`.

+## Dependencies

+This project only uses [Jinja2][jinja] as template engine, however, some code
+snippets were heavily inspired by [Pelican][pelican] source code.

 ## License